 9. A sense of adventure – especially if you have a deep keel!
 The charts are not accurate.

-We ran aground four times.
-Each time only spending a few minutes being stuck.
+We grounded four times; each time only spending a few minutes being stuck.
 It’s not ideal to run aground but it certainly adds a bit of spice to the journey.
-Ever time we ran aground it was more of a slow stop.
-We were only going a slow speed so no damage was done.
+Every time we ran aground it was more of a slow stop.
+We were only going at a slow speed so no damage was done.
 And eventually, the tide would rise if we got really stuck.

 Perhaps our journey wasn’t typical?
 I can only speak for ourselves but I felt it was a very fulfilling experience.
 There were loads to see and take in.
 Yeah, we ran aground which isn’t ideal but we found a way off.
 It was an adventure.
 One that I will always remember.

 So there you have it.
 Ten reasons to take a journey down the Intracoastal Waterway.
 Watch our video below to gain a tiny insight into our journey 🙂 Perhaps after we’ve had enough of sailing (if that ever happens), Simon and I will buy a motorboat and do the Great Loop.